sickdyd/react-search-autocomplete/README.md

 A `<ReactSearchAutocomplete>` is a fully customizable search box where the user can type text and filter the results.
 It relies on [Fuse.js v6.4.4](https://fusejs.io/) for the fuzzy search.
 Check out their website to see the options (you can pass them to this component).

+## Multiple search boxes on the same website

+If you are using multiple search boxes set `useCaching` to `false` (default is `false`); the implementation for multiple cached search boxes is work in progress.

 [Click here to see a demo](https://sickdyd.github.io/react-search-autocomplete-demo/).

 [Demo source](https://github.com/sickdyd/react-search-autocomplete-demo).